 The first step to improving your website’s load time is to make sure you’ve selected the best web host for your business.
 Think of your web host as a foundation.
 You can’t have a fast website if the hosting is holding you back.
 When shopping for hosting, It’s smart to select a host that is in the same country as your business.
 If you’re a United States-based business you’re going to look for a web host and offer servers in the United States.

-If you’re a local provider, for example in upstate New York, finding a web host that has servers located somewhere in New York, or the northeast would be great.
+If you’re a local provider, for example in upstate New York, finding a web host with servers in NY or the northeast would be great.
 The proximity of the server will play a role in the delay of the network, impacting how fast your website loads.

 If your website is on a good host, the next step is to assess your website.

 Optimize Website Scripts and Images to Improve Load Times

 Optimizing your website scripts and images is a necessary step to improving website loading times.
 There are many ways to fix a slow website and you will need to scan your site and assess what solution is best for you.
 You can read our advice on how to fix website speed issues.

 If your web hosting is good and your website has been optimized to load quickly, the next step to ensuring your website loads fast for everyone is to run speed test scans from around the world.
 GTmetrix and Pingdom Tools let you select the location of the test server.
 Run tests from the US, UK, Asia, and Australia.
 Check the website loads fast from each of these countries.
 If your website is not loading quickly across the globe, you may need to take additional steps for improving your website load times.
 If you’re looking for a better web host, we have affordable web hosting options for small businesses.

 How do you improve your website load times, for all website traffic?

 A content delivery network, or CDN for short, is an affordable way to improve your website loading times for people across the planet.